Jumio/mobile-cordova/README.md

 No data returned.

+# Support

+## Contact

+If you have any questions regarding our implementation guide please contact Jumio Customer Service at support@jumio.com or https://support.jumio.com.
+The Jumio online helpdesk contains a wealth of information regarding our service including demo videos, product descriptions, FAQs and other things that may help to get you started with Jumio.
+Check it out at: https://support.jumio.com.

-# Copyright
+## Copyright

-© Jumio Corp.
+&copy; Jumio Corp.
 268 Lambert Avenue, Palo Alto, CA 94306